Chapter 7: Scaling Up#

 FWER

-Family-Wise Error Rate — probability of ≥1 false positive across k comparisons.
+Family-Wise Error Rate — the probability of \(\geq 1\) false positive across \(k\) comparisons.

 One-Way ANOVA

-Tests whether ≥3 group means differ.
-F = between/within variance.
+Tests whether \(\geq 3\) group means differ.
+F = between-variance / within-variance.

 Tukey’s HSD

-Post-hoc test comparing all group pairs after significant ANOVA, controlling FWER.
+Post-hoc test safely comparing all group pairs after a significant ANOVA.

 ANOVA effect size.
-Proportion of total variance explained by group.
+The proportion of variance explained by the group categories.

 Risk Difference